For Word document to ePub conversion, files should be as simple as possible to ensure the smoothest conversion experience.

 Formatting your chapter titles in this manner is highly recommended as it enhances the reading experience.

 How to set up a Table of Contents page

 Setting up a Table of Contents (TOC) within the book itself is entirely up to you.
-As mentioned previously, for this is not needed for the purposes of navigation; however, you may still feel that it would be of interest to your readers.
+As mentioned previously, this is not needed for the purposes of navigation; however, you may still feel that it would be of interest to your readers.

 When deciding whether or not to include a TOC, you may want to keep in mind that when you publish your book to Kobo, a preview of the first 5% of the book is made available to readers.
 If you would like readers to be able to immediately dive into the first chapter, then perhaps you would not want to include a TOC.
-However, in other cases, particularly for non-fiction or cookbooks, prospective readers might enjoy perusing the TOC to see get an overview of the contents of the book.
+However, in other cases, particularly for non-fiction or cookbooks, prospective readers might enjoy perusing the TOC to get an overview of the contents of the book.

 To set up a TOC: